-On MacOS Catalina and above when you open AMS20XX for the first time from your Applications, you'll see a notice "AMS20XX can't be opened because Apple cannot check it for malicious software".
+When you open AMS20XX for the first time from your Applications, you'll see a notice "AMS20XX can't be opened because Apple cannot check it for malicious software".
 To Fix this

 - In the Finder on your Mac, locate the app you want to open. - Control-click the app icon, then choose Open from the shortcut menu. - · Click Open.